About the Author

 • Length of the waiting period

-• How your policy defines “disability”
+• How your insurance policy defines “disability”

 • Your age